Revealing economic facts: LLMs know more than they say: Methodology

 For example, we use the prompt: ``\textit{The population in Orange County, California in 2019 was}".
 We also tested several other prompting strategies including a question-answering prompt, a few-shot prompt, and a chain-of-thought prompt.
 Appendix \ref{appx:prompting} shows how the completion prompt delivered the most accurate results, on average.

-When learning a linear model on the embeddings, we also test a \textit{generic prompt}, which does not vary with the variable of interest but just embeds the name of the entity (e.g.\ \textit{``Orange County, California"}).
+When training a linear model on the embeddings, we also test a \textit{generic prompt}, which does not vary with the variable of interest but just embeds the name of the entity and the year (e.g.\ \textit{``Orange County, California in 2019"}).